digital-dream-labs/vector-go-sdk/README.md

 ## Examples

-Pleas see the examples directory for usage examples.
+Pleas see the cmd/examples directory for usage examples.

 ## Escape pod specific information